 In order to get the most from your courses, you may take a maximum of 9 Quarter Credits each in the Fall, Winter and Spring Quarters and 15 Quarter Credits for Summer Quarter.

 There is an annual limit of 25 Quarter Credits per individual during any one-year period.
-If you have a special situation and need to register for more credits than allowed, please contact the Registrar by calling 1-800-445-1305 or by sending her an email, firstname.lastname@example.org.
+If you have a special situation and need to register for more credits than allowed, please contact the Registrar by calling 360/341-3020 or by sending an email, email@example.com.

-We have a limit of 90 Washington State Clock Hours, Oregon (Professional Development Units) PDUs or (Continuing Education Units) CEUs in the Fall, Winter and Spring Quarters and 150 hours for the Summer Quarter.
+We have a limit of 90 Washington State Clock Hours, Oregon (Professional Development Units) PDUs, Pennsylvania ACT 48 Hours, or (Continuing Education Units) CEUs in the Fall, Winter, and Spring Quarters, and 150 hours for the Summer Quarter.

-There is an annual limit of 250 Washington Clock Hours, Oregon PDUs or CEUs that may be taken by an individual during any one-year period.
+There is an annual limit of 250 WA Clock Hours, OR PDUs, PA ACT 48 Hours, or CEUs that may be taken by an individual during any one-year period.

-If you need to exceed the limit of Quarter Credits, Washington State Clock Hours, Oregon State PDUs or CEUs, please send a written request to the Registrar by by email, email@example.com, listing the courses you want to take, the total credit or hour value, and the rationale for this request.
+If you need to exceed the limit of Quarter Credits, WA State Clock Hours, OR State PDUs, PA ACT 48 Hours, or CEUs, please send a written request to the Registrar by email, firstname.lastname@example.org, listing the courses you want to take, the total credit or hour value, and the rationale for this request.

 Antioch University Seattle does not award letter grades.
 Credits are awarded on a credit/no credit basis with credit awarded at the 400 level equivalent to a grade of "C" or higher, and credit awarded at the 500 level being equivalent to a grade of "B" or higher.
 This is stated on the back of the Antioch transcript.
 Continuing Education Quarter Credits are awarded by Antioch University Seattle (AUS).
 AUS requires 75% or better for credit at the 400 level and 85% or better to issue credit at the 500 level.
 These criteria refer both to the amount and quality of work submitted.

 Once your instructor has marked your distance course complete, it may take 5-7 business days to update your record.
-You will then receive your Credit Report, Clock Hour Form or PDU or CEU form via email.
+You will then receive your Credit Report, Clock Hour Form, PDU, ACT 48 notification, or CEU form via email.
 You may also check in your student space by clicking on the Certificate of Course Completions link.
-For more information or assistance, you may call our office 1-800-445-1305 or email firstname.lastname@example.org or email@example.com.
+For more information or assistance, you may call our office 360-341-3020 or email email@example.com or firstname.lastname@example.org.

 Course paperwork for workshops are processed by The Heritage Institute once received from the instructor or organization involved.
-Credit Reports, Clock Hour Forms, PDUs and CEU Certificate of Completion Forms will be emailed or mailed to you once all grades have been processed.
+Credit Reports, Clock Hour Forms, PDUs, ACT 48 Hours notification, and CEU Certificate of Completion Forms will be emailed or mailed to you once all grades have been processed.
 Grades are usually available 3-4 weeks from the last day of class.

 We would encourage you to complete your course by mid May to make sure that your course work has been graded and processed before ordering your official transcript on or by June 15th.

 You may view all of the courses you’ve completed in the “Completed Courses” tab in your online student space.
-To download and print a Certificate of Course Completions, follow the instructions in your student space.
+To download and print a Certificate of Course Completions, go to report.hol.edu.
+The password may not be the same as your website access.
+Contact us if you need a password set up.
+Phone 360-341-3020 or email email@example.com.

 Transcript orders are processed through the National Student Clearinghouse at www.getmytranscript.com.